Zac-Digital/fh-services/test/e2e-seed-data-framework/README.md

 The Family Hubs E2E Seed Data Framework is a collection of scripts that testers can alter and run in order to set up and tear down test data used by end-to-end tests.
 The scripts are designed to be run locally (pointing at local databases) and as part of a post-release CI/CD pipeline to run tests against a test environment.

+## Prerequisites

+1. Read the `Environment Variables` section to set up your local database connections.
+2. Run `$ npm i` to install the packages for the first time.

 ## Scripts

 `$ npm run setup:dev`